 The Graduate Support Program is one of the distinguishing characteristics of the overall program at Sisters Academy.
 The Director of Graduate Support helps each eighth grader and her family during the high school application and selection process.
 The Director keeps in regular contact with students during high school.
 The goal of the program is that students who graduate from Sisters Academy will complete high school and continue their education in college.

 Graduates of Sisters Academy provide service at Sisters Academy during the summer and are invited to special events at school.
 They are eligible for SAT Prep classes at no cost.
 They are nominated for special summer institutes and workshops at colleges, such as Bucknell University and Franklin and Marshall University.

-As of June 2018, one hundred percent (100%) of the graduates of Sisters Academy’s first seven classes (2008 through 2014) have earned their high school diploma.
-Ninety-three percent (93%) of all of our graduates attend or have graduated from a private, Catholic, or selective public high school.
+As of June 2019, one hundred percent (100%) of the graduates of Sisters Academy’s first eight classes (2008 through 2015) have earned their high school diploma.
+Ninety-one percent (91%) of all of our graduates attend or have graduated from a private, Catholic, or selective public high school.
 Ninety percent (90%) of the young women who have completed high school have graduated from college, are attending college, or are enrolled in other professional, technical, or military service programs.